Peoria Theft Crime Attorney

 Illinois Compiled Statutes 720 ILCS 5/16-1, theft can occur anytime someone takes another person's property without

-their consent using means of deception, force or threat.
-These charges
+their consent using deception, force, or threat.
+These charges can lead

-can lead to steep penalties including, fines, restitution and jail or
+to steep penalties including fines, restitution, and jail or prison time.

-prison time.
-The penalties you could face after being arrested and charged
+The penalties you could face after being arrested and charged can vary

-can vary depending on the number of goods stolen and the cost of the goods
+depending on the number of goods stolen and the cost of the goods taken.

-that were taken.
-If you have been arrested or a loved one is facing a
+If you have been arrested or a loved one is facing a criminal charge,

-criminal charge, you need to act quickly and retain the legal counsel
+you must act quickly and retain the legal counsel of a Peoria

 Understanding Theft Charges in Illinois